-Can education and training providers make effective use of technology to achieve the best outcomes for learners?
+Can learning and skills providers make effective use of technology to achieve the best outcomes for learners?

-Engaged and empowered learners:
+Engaged and empowered learners

-Are learners and parents able to access technology and the skills and support to use it to best effect inside and outside formal learning?
+Are learners and employers able to access technology and the skills and support to use it to best effect inside and outside formal learning?